PiaAchigar/Form-with-Style-Components-in-React/README.md

-# Getting Started with Create React App
+# Getting a Form with React and Style-Components

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Hi, here is the form of the proyecto HOLD_UP for CodeHachathon.

 ## Available Scripts